 Managing knowledge in a startup or a small business is more spontaneous, unstructured, and tribal.
 In small teams, most of the communication and knowledge sharing occurs naturally, and typically only when needed.
 Teams are well-connected.

-Said teams could also have a ton of funding, the smartest people, all the stones and hustle; however, ineffective management of the team’s communication and information will slow them down.
+These teams may also have a ton of funding, the smartest people, all the stones and hustle; however, ineffective management of the team’s communication and information will slow them down.

-In our most recent blog post, 3 Ways to Capture the Tacit Knowledge Inside Your Employee’s Head, we discussed the importance of eliciting tacit knowledge from team members.
+In another article, 3 Ways to Capture the Tacit Knowledge Inside Your Employee’s Head, we discussed the importance of eliciting tacit knowledge from team members.
 So let’s give you some ways to manage all that captured tacit knowledge (whoop!) to bolster your team’s competitive edge (aw yea!).

 Centralize Knowledge Assets